 Read more about immunisation and vaccines.

-Keep cuts, scratches and grazes covered while working in the garden.
+Keep cuts, scratches and grazes covered while working outside.
 Make sure that any injury is immediately and thoroughly cleaned.
-Read more about cuts, scratches and grazes.
+Read more about cuts and grazes.